Exploiting symmetry in network analysis: Methods

 Two automorphisms $\sigma$ and $\tau$ are \emph{support-disjoint} if the intersection of their supports is empty, $\textup{supp}(\sigma) \cap \textup{supp}(\tau) = \emptyset$.
 The \emph{orbit} of a vertex $i$ is the set of vertices to which $i$ can be moved to by an automorphism, that is,

+One can show\cite{macarthur2008symmetry} that there is a partition a set $X$ of generators of $\text{Aut}(\mathcal G)$ into its finest support-disjoint classes $X=X_1\cup\ldots\cup X_m$ which is unique up to permutation of the sets $X_i$.
+The vertex sets $M_i = \cup_{\sigma \in X_i} \textup{supp}(\sigma)$ give the geometric decomposition Eq.~\eqref{eqn:VertexDecomp}, and the subgraphs induced by them are, by definition, the \emph{symmetric motifs} of $\mathcal G$.
+(The next section explains how to compute the geometric decomposition in practice.)
+Since support-disjoint automorphisms must commute (the order in which they are composed is irrelevant), the subgroups of $\text{Aut}(\mathcal G)$ generated by $X_1$ to $X_m$, call them $H_1$ to $H_m$, give a direct product decomposition $\text{Aut}(\mathcal G) = H_1 \times \ldots \times H_m$.
+The geometric decomposition is defined from the finest support-disjoint partition of a special set of generators (called \emph{essential}), as explained in\cite{macarthur2008symmetry}.
+However, the results in this article are valid for any support-disjoint decomposition of any set of generators (essential or not) of $\text{Aut}(\mathcal G)$.

-If all the orbits have the same size $k$ and every permutation of the vertices in each orbit is a network automorphism, we call the symmetric motif \emph{basic} (or BSM) of \emph{type} $k$.
-If it is not basic, we call it \emph{complex} or of \emph{type} 0.
+If all the orbits of a symmetric motif have the same size $k$ and every permutation of the vertices in each orbit can be extended to a network automorphism supported on the motif, we call the symmetric motif \emph{basic} (or BSM) of \emph{type} $k$.
+(In particular, the corresponding subgroup $H_i$ must be $\text{Sym}(k)$, the symmetric group of all permutations of $k$ elements.)
+If a symmetric motif is not basic, we call it \emph{complex} or of \emph{type} 0.